 You will experience symptoms like breast tenderness, spotting because of implantation bleeding, fatigue, backache and bloating.
 There is a white discharge because of the cells increase as the vagina’s wall thickens.

-The things that I mentioned about cramping after ovulation is necessary for you to understand the cramps you are feeling.
+The things that I mentioned about cramping after ovulation are necessary for you to understand the cramps you are feeling.
 Again, it could either be a normal premenstrual symptom or an indication like pregnancy, or something else.
 You should make yourselves aware that cramps could be normal to other women, but not to you.

 Again, if the cramps are not that painful you can try the remedies I gave you.
 But if makes you uncomfortable, ask your doctor and have yourself checked.